Sanoojan/REFace/README.md

 ```

 ### Training REFace
-To train a new model on Open-Images, you can use `main.py`.
+To train a new model on CelebAHQ, you can use `main_swap.py`.
 For example,
 ```
 python -u main_swap.py \
 --logdir models/REFace/ \